S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 [size of Styled-Components](https://github.com/styled-components/styled-components/issues/748)
 and the CSS that it has to turn into CSS...

-The nice developer cost is transferred to the user... even worse, it gets almost exponentially more costly as the device capability goes down.
-And, rather depressingly, this only addresses 1 of the 3 types of styling that we need to provide and the irony is that **it would be easier and "better" to do in plain old CSS**.
+The cost is transferred from the developer to the user... and that is only for the Settings layer.
+The irony is that **it would be easier and less costly to do in plain old CSS**.

-It is this last point that led me to this simple thesis: we can leverage CSS for the things CSS does well and CSS-in-JS for the things it does well while protecting the fundamental philosophies and boundaries of each of those parts.
-Basically a set of boundaries drawn around those 2 types of style.
-I rather pompously call it the "Triangle of Forces", which talks about 3 forces in balance, because it is heavily inspired by ITCSS's layers, it uses CSS-in-JS and it proposes some new conventions for using CSS-in-JS.
+This last point that led me to this simple thesis: leverage CSS for what CSS does well and CSS-in-JS for what it does well while protecting the fundamental philosophies and boundaries of each.
+Basically use the existing boundaries around those 2 types of style.
+I rather pompously call it the "Triangle of Forces", which represents 3 forces in balance, because it is heavily inspired by ITCSS's layers, it uses CSS-in-JS and it proposes some new conventions for using CSS-in-JS.

-## Enter the Triangle of forces
+## Enter the Triangle of forces 🔻

 On the face of it ToF is a split in the styles of an application or website, where there are some styles that are relatively static and get used across projects and some that are specific to implementation.
+In the figure above, the stronger the colour the more changeable the layer, especially across projects.

-The 5 ITCSS layers I highlight above as "Styles that always have to be set" tend to become almost static across projects once they have been setup for one project, except for the settings layer, which changes the values that all the other styles use - the brighter the colour in the illustration, the more changeable the layer across projects.
+The 5 ITCSS layers I highlight above as "Styles that always have to be set" tend to become almost static across projects once they have been setup for one project, except for the settings layer, which changes the values that all the other styles use.
 Largely speaking I consider all but 2 of these 5 layers to be optional, they are marked with blue.
 I treat these styles as plain old CSS; they are output as normal CSS files and imported in such a way that they can be loaded as CSS and cached as CSS.

 ### Settings/Design Tokens

-The Settings layer from ITCSS is a bit like the theme object in Styled-Components, except that it is written in CSS and (ideally) remains accessible to all elements in our app...
-This is a structured list of CSS variables (custom properties).
-This is the only place that this type of CSS variable is declared in your application to prevent clashes.
-I use CSS variables because they are globally available, accessible and context dependent so that they can respond to e.g. media queries.
-What you choose for these will possibly vary.
-I have found that once set up these settle down to a consistent set and only the values change between projects.
+The Settings layer is like the theme object in Styled-Components except that it is written in CSS and is therefore global - there are no ThemeProviders, no imports, no boundaries and no costs...
+This is safe because we are not declaring styles.
+This is the only place that this type of CSS variable is declared in your application - a boundary by convention.

+This is comprised of a structured list of CSS variables (custom properties).
+CSS variables are perfect for this use case because they are scoped, accessible to JS if necessary and respond to context e.g. media queries.
+I have found that once set up the actual variables settle down to a consistent set that will be used in all your projects and only the values change.

 I recommend using a couple of conventions:

-1. Set up some variable prefixes that identify what the token sets, e.g.
+1. Set up some variable prefixes that identify what the setting sets, e.g.
    `--t-body`; `--c-brand1`; `--s-3`; or you could be more explicit to avoid the issues of obtuse syntaxes, e.g. `--text-body`, `--color-brand1`, `--space-3x`.